 How much does the program cost?

 Here at Aims Community College, we offer affordable tuition rates that are among the lowest in the area.
 The training offered includes both classroom and field training taught by our experienced instructors.
-Field training is offered here on the Greeley Campus, in our brand new CDL trucks!
+Field training is offered here on the Fort Lupton Campus, in our brand new CDL trucks!

 Pricing for CDL varies on the type of training that is desired.
 Please Click Here to review our class selection, and to view our pricing.